cosmic-explorer/ce-it-infrastructure/README.md

 primary services:

  * An instance of [COmanage Registry](https://www.internet2.edu/products-services/trust-identity/comanage/) to allow people to sign up to Cosmic Explorer and for the provisioning of associated services.
- * An instance of the [DocDB document server](http://docdb-v.sourceforge.net/) based on the fork used by the [LIGO Document Control Center](https://dcc.ligo.org/) to manage the storage and retrieval of doctuments.
+ * An instance of the [DocDB document server](http://docdb-v.sourceforge.net/) based on the fork used by the [LIGO Document Control Center](https://dcc.ligo.org/) to manage the storage and retrieval of documents.
  * A [GNU Mailman](https://list.org/) instance for mailing lists.
  * Integration with the [cosmic-explorer](https://github.com/cosmic-explorer) organization on [GitHub](https://github.com/) for collaborative repository management.